|DATE:||August 2, 2006|

 - The larger ACS sample produces much more precise state estimates, with substantially smaller confidence intervals.
 Because the CPS-based calculations are based on fairly small samples in some areas, the reliability of those estimates – particularly the estimated change from one year to the next – has been a matter of concern, especially for smaller states.
 Using an index based on the American Community Survey will generate substantially better and more stable estimates for all states.

 - Response rates to the ACS are higher, in part because cooperation is required by law, and higher response rates should produce better quality data.

-The Census Bureau has announced plans to release poverty data based on the full American Community Survey on August 29, 2006.
+The Census Bureau has announced plans to release poverty data based on the full American Community Survey on Aug.
+29, 2006.
 Given the strengths of the ACS relative to the CPS, FNS will calculate the 2005 Program Access Index using the new ACS data.
-FNS will also re-calculate the Program Access Index for 2004 using the ACS for the purpose of identifying States with the most improved performance between 2004 and 2005.
-High Performance Bonus Awards to States with the highest and most improved PAI will be announced in September 2006.
+FNS will also re-calculate the Program Access Index for 2004 using the ACS for the purpose of identifying states with the most improved performance between 2004 and 2005.
+High Performance Bonus Awards to states with the highest and most improved PAI will be announced in September 2006.

 Arthur T. Foley

 The contents of this guidance document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.